Preava Prevent offers a solution to mitigate email-based insider threats to SMBs. Read on to discover how to identify and prevent common insider...

 When DLP for Gmail detects sensitive information, it executes one of the following actions.

-● Modify message: this might be bypassing filters, deleting attachments, including additional recipients, or requiring secure transport;
+● Modify message: this might be bypassing filters, deleting attachments, including additional recipients, or requiring secure (encrypted) transport;

-● Reject sending or receipt;
+● Reject sending or receipt; and

 How does Google DLP work with Google Drive?

-Google DLP works with Drive in a very similar fashion to DLP for Gmail, only it also includes the policy for sharing files.
+Google DLP works with Drive in a very similar fashion to DLP for Gmail, only it also includes a policy for sharing files.
 Network admins define the security policy and automatic responses, and DLP then actively monitors files shared outside of the Google Workspace domain.

 As with DLP for Gmail, in Drive it looks to identify specific expressions and content matches.
-When detection occurs, it triggers automatic responses such as sending an email to admins; contacting the user who created, edited, or uploaded the file with sensitive data; or preventing the sharing of any files with sensitive content.
+When detection occurs, it triggers automatic responses such as sending an email to admins; contacting the user who created, edited, or uploaded the file containing sensitive data; or preventing the sharing of any files with sensitive content.

 Setting up Google DLP for Gmail and Drive